IlyaKonka/pptx-Editor/README.md

 ## Additional

+* There are two example presentations in the *pptx_examples* folder.

-It's a maven project.
+* It's a maven project.
 To build it with java 8 uncomment this lines:

 ```
 <source>1.8</source>